In this lesson we’re going to cover:

 What’s the difference between Content fields and Form fields again?
 This is our handy way of remembering the difference: Content fields are used to share or give information, whilst form fields are used to collect or gather information.
 Got it?
 Good!

-Not a lot can go wrong when you’re dragging and dropping form fields into your template editor, but if you find that one is in the wrong place you can easily move it.
+Not a lot can go wrong when you’re dragging and dropping form fields into your workflow editor, but if you find that one is in the wrong place you can easily move it.
 Moving form fields around can be done in two different ways, either by using the up and down arrows or by dragging and dropping it into a new location.
 See the example below for how you can do this.

 If you want to duplicate one or more of your form fields, you can do that too.
 Look for the little stack of papers icon in the bottom right corner, we’ve shown you this in the example below.
 And in the top right corner is a little X where you can delete the form field if necessary.